haroldwongms/openshift-containerplatform/README.md

 1. Exit Code 3: Your Red Hat Subscription User Name and / or Password is incorrect
 2. Exit Code 4: Your Red Hat Pool ID is incorrect or there are no entitlements available
 3. Exit Code 5: Unable to provision Docker Thin Pool Volume
+4. Exit Code 6: NFS storage was not provisioned correctly

 For further troubleshooting, please SSH into your Bastion node on port 22.
 You will need to be root (sudo su -) and then navigate to the following directory: /var/lib/waagent/custom-script/download<br/><br/>
 You should see a folder named '0' and '1'.
 In each of these folders, you will see two files, stderr and stdout.
 You can look through these files to determine where the failure occurred.